-Using more of the green pasture grown throughout the year is often the most cost effective way to lift the productivity of a grazing enterprise.
-Grazing managers should aim to convert the largest amount of pasture energy and nutrients into saleable product while leaving pasture residue in the best condition for rapid regrowth.
+Using more of the green pasture grown throughout the year is often the most cost-effective way to lift the productivity of a grazing enterprise.
+Grazing managers should aim to convert the largest amount of pasture energy and nutrients into saleable product while leaving the pasture residue in the best condition for rapid regrowth.

 To achieve an increase in pasture use, a plant-based grazing management approach that considers seasonal plant growth patterns should be adopted.

 This approach should be underpinned by a grazing plan that determines the stocking densities and grazing durations for the pastures within an enterprise.

 The key principles in developing a grazing plan are to:

 - Match feed supply with animal demand.

 - Identify the stock numbers (stocking density or head/ha) that the enterprise will sustain when green pasture utilisation is increased.